cloud-ark/kubeplus/docs/compile-components.rst

 Build code
 -----------
-In each component folder a build script is provided (``./build-artifact.sh``).
+In each of the above component folders a build script is provided (``./build-artifact.sh``).
 Use it as follows to build the code:

 .. code-block:: bash